Facebook Stopped Showing Daily Comments & Likes: Why These Metrics Still Matter

 What Do You Do Next?

 All of these metrics are valuable and serve important purposes.
 Just be sure you don’t lose sign of one to focus on the other.
-If you still need access to that deeper level of data, then sign up for a free trial of Simply Measured — our Facebook reports have you covered!
+If you still need access to that deeper level of data, then request a demo of Simply Measured — our Facebook reports have you covered!